lightcurves

 We search for the nearest source around the selected event and retrieve all available photometric observations.
 ZTF observations are retrieved via the Fink broker and include all available data, i.e. we do not limit ourselves to the Fink data quality criteria.
 It should be noted that ASAS-SN provides the raw photometric values at the location of sources in the ASAS-SN catalog while ZTF/Fink and ATLAS provide difference magnitudes after substracting archival measurements.
 In general this means that ASAS-SN provides combined measurement of the host galaxy and the transient, while the other observatories provide direct measurements of the luminosity of the transient event.

-Default lightcurves are updated twice per day (early morning and mid-day UTC) for all classified optical transients detected within the last 30 days.
-The lightcurves cover 5 days before the detection of the event and up to 30 days after it.
+Default lightcurves for optical transients (including all un-classified ones) detected in the last 15 days are updated once per day.
+All classified transients (independent of the classification, i.e. SNe, TDE, CVs, etc.) detected over the last 50 days are also updated each day.
+Special, nearby supernovae are updated daily for a full year.
+The selection is requiring the redshift to be known and to be smaller than 5% of all events with the same SN type (1% for SN Ia and SN II).
+The lightcurves cover 5 days before the detection of the transient and up to the day of their update.
 The date of the creation of the figure is given on the figure for reference.
 Users can create customized lightcurves by opening the small menu indicated by the downward facing arrow (in Science mode).
 The user can then selected the desired time range and (if sufficient access rights exist) add or remove data from observatories and amateur astronomer networks.
 The name of the lightcurve contains all data sources requested for its creation.

 Photometric Summary